 If you pass the required knowledge test(s), you can take the CDL skills tests.
-There are three types of general skills that will be tested: pre-trip inspection, basic vehicle control, and on-road driving.
+There are three general skills tests that will be administered: pre-trip inspection, basic vehicle control, and on-road driving.
 You must take these tests in the type of vehicle for which you wish to be licensed.

 Pre-trip Vehicle Inspection.
 You will be tested to see if you know whether your vehicle is safe to drive.
 You may be asked to do a pre-trip inspection of your vehicle and explain to the examiner what you would inspect and why.
-Section 10 of this manual tells you what to inspect and how to inspect it.
+Sections 1.8 Air Brakes, 1.9 Truck/Trailer Connection and 10 (Pre-trip Vehicle Inspection) of this manual tell you what to inspect and how to inspect it.

 Basic Vehicle Control.
 You will be tested on your skill to control the vehicle.
 You will be asked to move your vehicle forward, backward, and turn it within a defined area.
-These areas may be marked with traffic lanes, cones, barriers or something similar.
+These areas are marked with lines, traffic cones, barriers, or something similar.
 The examiner will tell you how each control test is to be done.
 Section 11 of this manual explains more about this test.

 On-road Test.
 You will be tested on your skill to safely drive your vehicle in a variety of traffic situations.
-The situations may include left and right turns, intersection, railway crossings, curves, up and down grades, single or multi-lane roads, streets, or highways.
+The situations may include left and right turns, intersections, railway crossings, curves, up and down grades, single or multi-lane roads, streets, or highways.
 The examiner will tell you where to drive.
 Section 12 of this manual explains more about this test.